jordanbigdata/portfolio/README.md

 # My Google BigQuery Portfolio

 Screenshots of my recent project in
-* BigQuery ELT Job Automation with Python, Bash Shell, Postgres
+* Architect, build and launch efficient and reliable data pipelines to move data from API to Google BigQuery (Python, Bash Shell, Postgres)
-* Data extraction, cleaning and uploading to BigQuery, illustrated with OpenDining JSON API
+* Design and develop analytics to enable other teams to consume and understand data faster.

 https://drive.google.com/open?id=0Bw5Xxuz7rs9ZTzIzWHZDZ1pDRDQ